Hugo Chaim Adler: Personal life

 Hugo Chaim Adler was born in Antwerp, Belgium, while his Jewish-German parents were on holiday on January 17, 1894.
 He was one of eight sons born to his parents, Emma Dahl and Simon Adler.

-Raised in Mannheim, Baden-Württemberg, Germany, he studied music composition at the Hochschule für Musik Köln from 1912-1915.
+Raised in Mannheim, Baden-Württemberg, Germany, he studied music composition at the Hochschule für Musik Köln from 1912-1915 and played piano.
 In 1915 he was drafted into the German Army as an infantryman and was injured at the Argonne in 1918.
 All seven of his brothers served in the war, and all survived.
 After returning home, Adler began his tenure at the Haupt-Synagogue in Mannheim and met his wife Selma Rothschild.
 They had two children, Marianne and Samuel Adler.
 He participated in the Mannheim Holiday Choir and was a member of the local Liederkranz.

 On Kristallnacht in 1938, the Haupt-Synagogue and Adler's final German cantata “Akedah” were destroyed in the firebombing.
 That December, he was imprisoned for two months in The Netherlands due to his Jewish ancestry.
 Upon his release in the spring of 1939, the family emigrated to New York City and settled in Worcester, Massachusetts, up to and including his American citizenship being approved in 1946.
 Adler worked as a cantor, conductor and music educator in Worcester until he was diagnosed with cancer and died in December 1955.